To be eligible for a skills assessment for migration purposes, you must be able to answer YES to the following questions:

 If you cannot attach all of your documents in one email, send separate emails.
 However, please let us know how many separate emails you are sending.
 Contact firstname.lastname@example.org if you have difficulties emailing your supporting document.

 AVBC normally deals directly with applicants seeking an assessment of their qualifications.
-Australia’s privacy legislation prohibits AVBC from discussing your application with other people (ie a third party) unless you authorise us to do so.
-If you want someone, such as a family member or migration agent, to deal with AVBC on your behalf, you need to attach a letter or form signed by you authorising this person (by name) to act as your agent.
+Australia’s privacy legislation prohibits AVBC from discussing your application with other people (i.e. a third party) unless you authorise us to do so.
+If you want someone, such as a family member, registered migration agent, a legal practitioner or an “exempt person” to deal with AVBC on your behalf, you need to attach a letter or form signed by you authorising this person (by name) to act as your agent.
 A relevant form (No. 956) is available for download from the Department of Home affairs website here: https://immi.homeaffairs.gov.au/form-listing/forms/956.pdf

 The Assessment Process